dhvanipa/evm-outofgas-call/README.md

 ## Steps

 0. Clone repo, `pnpm install`.
-Make sure you have foundry.
+Make sure you have foundry, and an anvil node running locally on 8545.

 1. `pnpm run test`.
 This will deploy the 2 example contracts in `src/TestContracts.sol`.
 And then call the outer contracts function.